-Three employees of the London Borough of Hillingdon hold key positions in the financial management of the London Borough of Hillingdon Pension Fund.
-These employees are the Section 151 officer, Deputy Director - Strategic Finance and the Chief Accountant.
+Three employees of the London Borough of Hillingdon held key positions in the financial management of the London Borough of Hillingdon Pension Fund.
+These employees are the Section 151 officer, Deputy Director - Strategic Finance (post deleted September 2017) and the Head of Pensions, Treasury & Statutory Accounts.
 Total remuneration payable to key management personnel is set out below: